How to use this site

 Viewing the existing and proposed boundaries in an area

 After navigating to the area you are interested in (see above), click on the 'Boundaries' button above the map.
 You can then toggle on and off the different constituency (existing and proposed) and local government boundaries displayed on the map.
 You can also toggle on and off the names of these constituencies and local government units.

-Seeing the consultation responses that others have made (only available from the second consultation onwards)
+Seeing the consultation responses that others have made

 Making a consultation response of your own